Applying to SASLI

 - Do not submit a screenshot or other screen capture of your grades.
 Many times a screenshot will not include the same information as found in your transcript, such as when you took your courses, what grades you received, at what institution (s), etc. Without this information, in general, your transcript will not be accepted by the institution you are sending it to.

 - Do contact your institution early, especially if planning to request an official copy of your transcript.
 Transcripts can take time to receive.
-Official transcripts that are mailed, though we do not recommend this option, will take at times weeks to arrive at the institutions office you are sending it to.
+Official transcripts that are mailed can at times take weeks to arrive at the program/institution’s office you are sending it to.
 Be sure to know in advance of applying how long it might take for your transcript to be ordered and received.

 - Let the institution know if your transcript is taking longer than usual and you are worried about missing the deadline.
-Likely, they will understand that things happen, and if your transcript arrives past the deadline because of an unusual circumstance, will not penalize you.
+Likely, they will understand that things happen.
 Just let them know and allow them the chance to work with you.
+Communication is key!

 Asking for Recommendation Letters